Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 Only when both an army and a fleet occupy the same coastal square, can fleets attack or assist armies or armies attack or assist fleets.

 ## Ferry
 Normally armies cannot move into sea hexes.
 However a fleet in a sea hex adjacent to a coastal hex can be ordered to ferry.
 A ferry order designates a target army that is allowed to move op top of the fleet using a Move/Attack order.
 The commander of the fleet then chooses 1 hex adjacent to the fleet to deposit the army into, provided that hex is a valid place for the army to be.

-A valid place to deposit a ferried fleet can be a coastal hex, or another fleet that is also using the ferry action.
+A valid place to deposit a ferried fleet can be a coastal hex or another fleet that is also using the ferry action.
+Landlocked tiles can not be ferried onto.

 ![](../assets/warfare/FleetsGoFast.webp)

 In this way, fleets can be used to move armies across the sea, or to leapfrog armies along a coastline by skipping 1 or more hexes.
-Allowing armies to be moved surprisingly fast.
-And this can be often done without the fleets needing to enter the coastal squares where they'd be susceptible to attack by an army.
+This could allow armies to be moved surprisingly fast.
+Additionally, this can be done without the fleets needing to enter the coastal squares where they'd be susceptible to attack by an army.

 ## Sabotage by Players
 When armies or fleets battle and especially when they stalemate, players have the rest of the week before the new orders are executed, to interfere with that stalemate.
 Successfully completing a quest  by engaging in a notable act of sabotage to weaken the army or fleet will count as an Assist for any unit attacking the sabotaged unit.
 Thereby changing the outcome of the battle and destroying a unit.